S26-Distributed-Capstone/Video-Streaming/docs/rabbitmq-setup.md

 - **Processing service** subscribes to upload events to trigger transcoding
 - **Upload service** receives status updates from the processing service and pushes them to connected clients via WebSocket

-This decouples the services — no service calls another directly.
-Each service only talks to RabbitMQ.
+This decouples the services — no service calls another directly, instead communicating through RabbitMQ.

 ## Stopping and Removing Data